ReactiveX/RxRuby/readme.md

 sub.unsubscribe
 ```

 The difference here is that `zip` returns an `RX::Observable` instead of an `Enumerable`.
 And once you call `subscribe` it's much like `each` but takes an observer, or perhaps just some blocks, lambdas, etc.  The subscription handed back contains the cancellation logic.
-For example, if you are listening to events and you no longer want to listen, then you can call `dispose` on the `sub` variable above.
+For example, if you are listening to events and you no longer want to listen, then you can call `unsubscribe` on the `sub` variable above.

 What's the end goal?
 The first part is where we want to support the main `Enumerable` module methods in the `Observable` module and have them react the same way, but push instead of pull based.
 Then from there, we can explore such things as multi-threading, and calls across the network.